 Schools had also started to form units and at least eight were in existence by this time.

-Social reformer, Miss Octavia Hill, assisted in the formation of Southwark Cadet Company and wrote: "There is no organisation which I have found that influences the boys so powerfully for good as that of our cadets ... and if such ideals can be brought before the young lad before he gets in with a gang of loafers it may make all the difference to his life".
+Social reformer, Octavia Hill, formed London's first independent Cadet Battalion - the Southwark Cadet Company - in 1889.
+Octavia Hill felt strongly that the military context would socialise urban youths struggling for direction, and wrote that: "There is no organisation which I have found that influences the boys so powerfully for good as that of our cadets ... and if such ideals can be brought before the young lad before he gets in with a gang of loafers it may make all the difference to his life."

 The title Cadet Force was introduced.
 The Volunteers became the Territorial Army and administration of the Cadet Force was taken over by the Territorial Army Associations.